ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 where `sk` is the secret key corresponding to the HPKE config.
 Next, it computes the body of the `PAVerifyResp` according to the PA protocol.

+[OPEN ISSUE: encrypt and store Helper state at the Leader]

 ## Collect {#pa-collect}